opticdev/optic/docs/seamless-spec.md

 ## OpenAPI Support

 We have used OpenAPI for many years and believe it will remain a going-concern for a long time.
 To make it easier to get started with Seamless, we built an OpenAPI importer with support for version 2 and 3.
-You can [upload your spec here to try out Seamless].
+You can [upload your spec here to try out Seamless](https://design.seamlessapis.com/upload-oas).

 There is also a projection in progress that outputs valid OpenAPI 3 that should play well with your existing tools.